 In some circumstances when children in state custody are sent to physician office for health examinations after being placed in temporary custody or foster care.

-No. Modifier 32 are never to be used for services related to immunizations
+No. Modifier 32 is never to be used for services related to immunizations

 Reimbursement For The 32 Modifier